aicenter/ShoDi/README.md

 If you need to get information about output file formats, please look [here](./FORMATS.md) for a description of all file formats used by the library.

-### XenGraph Input Format
+## XenGraph Input Format
 Probably the simplest format for directed weighted graphs.
 Graphs are represented as plain text files in this format.
 The graph file looks as follows:

-* It begins with a line `XGI n e` where `XGI` is a fixed string which serves as a magic constant. `n` and `e` are positive integers denoting the number of nodes and edges, respectively.
+- It begins with a line `XGI n e` where `XGI` is a fixed string which serves as a magic constant. `n` and `e` are positive integers denoting the number of nodes and edges, respectively.
-* After that, exactly `e` lines follow in the format `s t w f`, where each line represents one edge.
-Here, `s` is the source node of the edge and `t` is the target node of the edge.
-Both these values must be in the range from 0 to `n`-1 (nodes are indexed from 0). `w` is the weight of the edge, in our case a positive integer.
+- After that, exactly `e` lines follow in the format `s t w f`, where each line represents one edge.
+Here:
+	- `s` is the source node of the edge and
+	- `t` is the target node of the edge.
+Both these values must be in the range from 0 to `n`-1 (nodes are indexed from 0).
+	- `w` is the weight of the edge, in our case a positive integer and
-`f` is a flag denoting whether the edge is a one way edge.
+	- `f` is a flag denoting whether the edge is a one way edge.
 It must be either 1 or 0.
 If `f` is equal to 1, the edge is a one way edge and only an edge from `s` to `t` is added to the graph.
 If `f` is 0, we treat the edge as a bidirectional edge and therefore two edges are added into the graph, an edge from `s` to `t` and an edge from `t` to `s`, both with the weight `w`.

 The expected suffix for XenGraph files is `.xeng` although it is not enforced.

 ### DIMACS input format
 This input format was used during the 9th DIMACS Implementation Challenge on shortest paths.
 The graph file is a plain text file and it looks as follows:

-* Lines beginning with the character `c` can occur anywhere in the file.
+- Lines beginning with the character `c` can occur anywhere in the file.
 Those lines are comment lines and are skipped during loading.
-* First line of the file not starting with the character `c` must be in the format `p sp n e`, where `p sp` is a fixed string which serves as a magic constant, `n` is a positive integer denoting the number of nodes and `e` is another positive integer denoting the number of edges.
+- First line of the file not starting with the character `c` must be in the format `p sp n e`, where:
+	- `p sp` is a fixed string which serves as a magic constant,
+	- `n` is a positive integer denoting the number of nodes, and
+	- `e` is another positive integer denoting the number of edges.
-* After that, there must be exactly `e` lines of the format `a s t w`, where each line represents one edge.
+- After that, there must be exactly `e` lines of the format `a s t w`, where each line represents one edge.
+Here:
-Here, `a` is a fixed character constant indicating that the line describes one edge (as opposed to `c` representing a comment line), `s` is the source node of the edge and `t` is the target node of the edge.
+	- `a` is a fixed character constant indicating that the line describes one edge (as opposed to `c` representing  a comment line),
+	- `s` is the source node of the edge, and
+	- `t` is the target node of the edge.
 In this format, nodes are indexed from 1, so both `s` and `t` must be in the range from 1 to `n` (Internally, nodes are indexed from 0, so during loading, each node ID is automatically decremented).
 In this format, each edge is considered to be a *directional* edge, so if we want a bidirectional edge between `s` and `t`, we must provide two lines, one for an edge from `s` to `t` and one for an edge from `t` to `s`, both with the same weight.

 The expected suffix for DIMACS graph files is `.gr` although it is not enforced.